-M = Cost of Service rate 1

-N = Existing rate

-O = Actual Units (kWh, bills, billing demand)

-(b) Rural Labrador Interconnected Automatic Rate Adjustments:

-This component reflects the impact of the automatic rate adjustments for Hydro's rural customers on the Labrador Interconnected system, which arise from the phase-in of the application of the credit from secondary energy sales to CFB Goose Bay to the rural deficit.
+M = Cost of Service rate 1 N = Existing rate O = Actual Units (kWh, bills, billing demand) (b) Rural Labrador Interconnected Automatic Rate Adjustments: This component reflects the impact of the automatic rate adjustments for Hydro's rural customers on the Labrador Interconnected system, which arise from the phase-in of the application of the credit from secondary energy sales to CFB Goose Bay to the rural deficit.
 Monthly adjustments will be subject to revision when a new Test Year Cost of Service is approved by the Public Utilities Board for Hydro.
-The amount of the automatic rate adjustment is calculated as follows:

-- Hydro's schedule of rates for its rural customers not affected by the December 6th, 2006 Government directive. - For customers affected by the December 6th, 2006 Government directive, the Cost of Service rate equals the phased-in 2007 Forecast Cost of Service Rates for diesel rate classes 1.2D, 2.1D and 2.2D. - No Rural Rate Alternation will arise from the phase-in of 2007 Forecast Cost of Service rates for the customers affected by the December 6th, 2006 Government directive.

-RATE STABILIZATION PLAN (Continued)
+The amount of the automatic rate adjustment is (\$98,295).
+1 • Hydro's schedule of rates for its rural customers not affected by the December 6th, 2006 Government directive. • For customers affected by the December 6th, 2006 Government directive, the Cost of Service rate equals the phased-in 2007 Forecast Cost of Service Rates for diesel rate classes 1.2D, 2.1D and 2.2D. • No Rural Rate Alternation will arise from the phase-in of 2007 Forecast Cost of Service rates for the customers affected by the December 6th, 2006 Government directive.
+SCHEDULE A Order No. P. U. 33(2010) Effective: January 1, 2011 Page 4 of 8 NEWFOUNDLAND AND LABRADOR HYDRO RATE STABILIZATION PLAN (Continued) 2.
+Monthly Customer Allocation: Load and Fuel Activity Each month, the load variation will be assigned to the customer class for which the load variation occurred.

-$$P = (Q - R) \div 12$$

-P = the monthly amount of the automatic rate adjustment

-Q = the CFB Revenue Credit applied to the rural deficit in Hydro's Final 2007 Test Year Cost of Service

-R = the CFB Revenue Credit applied to the rural deficit from 2007 to 2011, included in existing rates and outlined in the table below:

-Q R Q - R P 2009 \$3,380,796 \$3,449,983 \$(69,187) (5,766)

-2. Monthly Customer Allocation: Load and Fuel Activity

-Each month, the load variation will be assigned to the customer class for which the load variation occurred.

 Each month, the year-to-date total for fuel price variation will be allocated among the Island Interconnected customer groups of (1) Newfoundland Power; (2) Island Industrial Firm; and (3) Rural Island Interconnected.
 The allocation will be based on percentages derived from 12 months-to-date kWh for: Utility Firm and Firmed-Up Secondary invoiced energy, Industrial Firm invoiced energy, and Rural Island Interconnected bulk transmission energy.
 The year-to-date portion of the fuel price variation which is initially allocated to Rural Island Interconnected will be re-allocated between Newfoundland Power and regulated Labrador Interconnected customers in the same proportion which the Rural Deficit was allocated in the approved Test Year Cost of Service Study.
 The current month's activity for Newfoundland Power, Island Industrials and regulated Labrador Interconnected customers will be calculated by subtracting year-to-date activity for the prior month from year-to-date activity for the current month.
 The current month's activity allocated to regulated Labrador Interconnected customers will be removed from the Plan and written off to Hydro's net income (loss).

-3. Monthly Customer Allocation: Rural Rate Alteration Activity

-Each month, the rural rate alteration will be allocated between Newfoundland Power and regulated Labrador Interconnected customers in the same proportion which the Rural Deficit was allocated in the approved Test Year Cost of Service Study.
+3. Monthly Customer Allocation: Rural Rate Alteration Activity Each month, the rural rate alteration will be allocated between Newfoundland Power and regulated Labrador Interconnected customers in the same proportion which the Rural Deficit was allocated in the approved Test Year Cost of Service Study.
 The portion allocated to regulated Labrador Interconnected will be removed from the Plan and written off to Hydro's net income (loss).

-4. Plan Balances

-Separate plan balances for Newfoundland Power and for the Island Industrial customer class will be maintained.
+4. Plan Balances Separate plan balances for Newfoundland Power and for the Island Industrial customer class will be maintained.
 Financing charges on the plan balances will be calculated monthly using Hydro's approved Test Year weighted average cost of capital.

-Order No. P. U. 34(2008) Effective: January 1, 2009 Page 5 of 8

-Section C: Fuel Price Projection

-A fuel price projection will be calculated to anticipate forecast fuel price changes and to determine fuel riders for the rate adjustments.
+NEWFOUNDLAND AND LABRADOR HYDRO RATE STABILIZATION PLAN (Continued) Section C: Fuel Price Projection A fuel price projection will be calculated to anticipate forecast fuel price changes and to determine fuel riders for the rate adjustments.
 For industrial customers, this will occur in October each year, for inclusion with the RSP adjustment effective January 1.
 For Newfoundland Power, this will occur in April each year, for inclusion with the RSP adjustment effective July 1.
 1. Industrial Fuel Price Projection: